Scan and Send Load Documents

 -

 On your Transflo Mobile+ app dashboard, tap Scan Documents or Scanning.
+The label can be customized at each company fleet.

 -